 Kristin S. Dailey is the former Executive Director of The Up Side of Downs, a non-profit organization serving 1,200 families of individuals with Down syndrome in northeastern Ohio.
 She has a brother with Down syndrome.
 Kristin has a Master of Science degree in Educational Administration from The University of Akron and a BS degree in Elementary Education in Special Education from the University of Dayton.

-Michael A. Discenza is Controller of the Mobile Industries Division of The Timken Company, where he oversees accounting, consolidations, external reporting, financial systems, and planning & analysis for a $3 billion corporation.
+Michael A. Discenza is Vice President and Controller of the Mobile Industries Division of The Timken Company, where he oversees accounting, consolidations, external reporting, financial systems, and planning & analysis for a $3 billion corporation.
 Prior to joining Timken in 2000, he was Senior Financial Analyst at Diebold and Inaquest.com.
 Michael is a graduate of Leadership Stark County’s 25th Signature Class.